urahara897/automation/README.md

 This is a demonstration project, but contributions are welcome!
 Feel free to:

-- Add new data source integrations
+- Add new personal workflow integrations
-- Improve the AI analysis prompts
+- Improve the Claude API analysis algorithms
 - Extend the automation capabilities
 - Optimize for better performance
 - Add new visualization features